VCL3D/PanoDR/README.md

 ## Dataset

 We use [Structured3D](https://structured3d-dataset.org/) dataset.
 To train a model on the dataset please download the dataset from the official website.
-For training and testing we follow the official split of the authors.
 We follow the official training, validation, and testing splits as defined by the authors.

 ## Inference